itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Instruction_Manual.md

 #### 4. Identify Building for its Category

-- Visually inspect across the imagery to identify buildings that clearly reflect the scribed properties of the category.
+- Visually inspect across the imagery to identify buildings that clearly matches the properties of the category.
 Tip: Use Google Map's 3D Satellite View to determine the category if aerial image layers in QGIS are not helpful enough.
 Compared to aerial imagery with top-view of buildings only, Google Maps’ 3D Satellite View allows 360° rotation and street-level perspective that can further assist in accurately determining the building’s category.
 - Ensure you are selecting buildings from across the entire extent of the study area, not concentrated in one region.

 #### 5. Assigning Categories

-- Open the **attribute table** of the building footprint layer.
+- Open the attribute table of the building footprint layer.
 - Start editting mode.
 - At the bottom left of the attribute table window, locate the dropdown "Show All Features" and change it to "Show Selected Features".
 - Now select the building footprint that is identified for a specific category.